Sqaard/RL-based-Feature-Ablation/Ablation Ladder v2/README.md

 This supports the Horizon A shift away from peak validation Sharpe and toward stability-driven model selection.

-### Regime diagnostics

-v2 also introduced daily test exports and exogenous regime diagnostics based on interpretable market regimes.
-This infrastructure worked correctly, but most non-`unknown` regimes inside a 3-month test window contained too few days for stable regime-level Sharpe estimates.
-As a result, regime diagnostics are now technically available, but still limited in statistical strength.

 ### Practical conclusion

 Ablation Ladder v2 did not produce a new feature winner beyond `base_macro`, but it still represents a meaningful step forward: